Power Rangers Ninja Storm: Home media

 These volume sets were also released in regions where BVHE held distribution rights.
 In countries where licensing was held by Jetix Europe, releases depended on the region or distributor.

 BVHE released the complete series in the United Kingdom on July 28, 2008, on an eight-disc boxset.
 In the United States, Shout!
-Factory released the complete series on a five-disc set on June 21, 2016 in the United States.
+Factory released the complete series on a five-disc set on June 21, 2016.

 Comics

 In the aftermath of the "Shattered Grid" storyline of Mighty Morphin' Power Rangers, called "Beyond the Grid" Cam joined a team of Rangers, called the Solar Rangers, with the Ranger Slayer, Mike Corbett, Andros, Tanya, and an undefined Dino Charge Ranger.